Django & Django: Development

 The film is an homage to the career of director Sergio Corbucci, with a particular attention towards his Spaghetti Western production, and it extensively features Corbucci's fan Quentin Tarantino, as well as Django lead Franco Nero and longtime collaborator Ruggero Deodato.

 Release

 Django & Django had its world premiere out of competition at the 78th edition of the Venice Film Festival on September 7, 2021.
-The film had a limited release on November 15, 2021 in Italy.
+The film had a limited theatrical release on November 15, 2021 in Italy.